Neural Clustering Processes: Evaluations and diagnostics

+where $p(\x)$ is the marginal from the generative model.
+Figure~\ref{fig:geweke} shows such a comparison for the 2D Gaussian DPMM from~\cref{sec:examples}, showing excellent agreement.

-{\bf Comparison with MCMC:} Our method has two main advantages over MCMC approaches.
-Firstly, it gives a probability estimate for each sample, in general unavailable in MCMC.
-Secondly, an extremely higher efficiency from the parallelization of iid samples.
-For example, in the Gaussian 2D example in eq.(\ref{2D_gauss}), in the clock time a naive collapsed Gibbs sampler produces one correlated sample, our method produces more than 100 iid approximate samples.
+{\bf Comparison with~MCMC:} NCP/CCP have some advantages over MCMC approaches.
+First, unlike MCMC, we get a probability estimate for each sample, either directly (NCP) or with minimal computation (CCP).
+Secondly, NCP/CCP enjoy higher efficiency, due to parallelization of iid samples.
+For example, in the Gaussian 2D example in eq.(\ref{2D_gauss}), in the time a collapsed Gibbs sampler produces one (correlated) sample, our GPU-based NCP implementation produces more than 100 iid approximate samples.
+Finally, NCP/CCP do not need a burn-in period.